PickNikRobotics/moveit_studio_kortex_ws/README.md

 # MoveIt Studio Kortex Workspace

-This is a sample user workspace for running MoveIt Studio with Kinova's family of arms For more information, refer to the [MoveIt Studio Documentation](https://docs.picknik.ai/).
+This is a sample user workspace for running MoveIt Studio with Kinova's family of arms.
+For more information, refer to the [MoveIt Studio Documentation](https://docs.picknik.ai/).

 Instructions for building your own MoveIt Studio configuration can be found [here.](https://docs.picknik.ai/en/stable/concepts/config_package/config_package.html)